 Elicera will pay market-based, competitive salaries.
-Remuneration to employees consists of salary, bonuses, pensions and in certain cases company cars for employees on the management team.
+Remuneration to employees consists of salary, bonuses, and pensions for employees on the management team.
 Remuneration to consultants consists of daily or hourly remuneration.
-Remuneration is reported in Note 8 (Board of Directors) and Note 9 (senior executives).
-The policy in effect for remuneration is shown in the corporate governance report.
+Remuneration is reported in Note 3 (Board of Directors and senior executives).